 The Government will launch a strategy for increased Norwegian engagement in fragile states and regions in the Middle East, North Africa and the Sahel.
 As far as possible, Norway will coordinate its efforts with the EU and the UN.
 We will take a coherent approach, coordinating efforts in the areas of humanitarian aid, long-term development, business development, and peace and reconciliation, various forms of capacity building, and military contributions.

-In 2015, the Government initiated a project to review of the whole breadth of Norway’s security policy and determine its future course.
+Background In 2015, the Government initiated a project to review of the whole breadth of Norway’s security policy and determine its future course.
 Over the last 18 months, the project has provided opportunities for a broad public debate on the main lines of Norwegian security policy, and has gathered input from Norwegian and international experts.
 This work has culminated in the white paper on the future course of Norwegian security policy, which aims to update Norwegian policy in the light of the more serious and unpredictable security situation we have today.

 The changes in the security policy landscape are mainly due to developments in and around Europe.
 Russia’s annexation of Crimea in spring 2014 and the destabilisation of eastern Ukraine have made NATO renew its focus on collective defence, and have highlighted the importance of the EU as a security policy actor.
 At the same time, a belt of instability and weak states has developed along Europe’s external border to the south.
 This has provided a breeding ground for violent extremism both in the region and in Europe.
 In addition, millions of people have been driven from their homes in search of a better life.